 Austempering is a heat treatment process that makes ductile iron harder, on par with steel.
 Because railcars are subjected to extreme forces and travel thousands of miles of track, it's vital they possess the wear capability for such arduous journeys.

-Urick offers value-added services through our strong network of experienced supply chain partners, who will capably attend to the machining, heat treating, and painting of your locomotive parts.
-Better yet, we will carefully manage every step of the supply chain, meaning the deliverable is a part meeting your exact specifications.
+Urick offers value-added services through our strong network of experienced supply chain partners, who will capably attend to the machining, heat treating, and painting of your locomotive castings.
+Better yet, we will carefully manage every step of the supply chain, meaning the deliverable is a part meeting your customers' exact specifications.

 Don't see what you're looking for?
 Get in touch with us.